nxtbn-com/.github/profile/README.md

 - **Join the Discussion**: Engage with other developers and users on our [Community Forum](#).

 ## 📄 License
-nxtbn is licensed under the [BSD-3 License](#), allowing you to use, modify, and distribute the software freely.
+nxtbn is licensed under the [BSD-3 License](#),  allowing you to use, modify, and distribute the software freely with appropriate attribution and without additional restrictions.

 ## 📧 Contact Us
 Need more information or support?
 Reach out to our team at [support@nxtbn.com](mailto:support@nxtbn.com).